 - Roth IRA: Unlike a traditional IRA, a Roth is generally chosen if you believe your tax rate may be higher in retirement (or when you choose to pull funds from your account).
 The benefit then is that your withdrawals are not taxed at all.
 So what you have in the account, is what you can utilize in retirement (without worrying about taxes).

 As with each of the three plans, every situation is different and requires its own analysis to determine which is best for each individual.
 Questions as to which socially responsible IRA option is best for you?
-Give us a shout!
+Reach out to us!

 How to Open an IRA

-Opening an IRA is pretty simple: fill out the form here to learn more.
-Some basic paperwork needs to be filled out, and then you just need to choose how to fund the account.
+Opening an IRA is pretty simple: Some basic paperwork needs to be filled out, and then you just need to choose how to fund the account.
 This can be done via a check, bank transfer, or even rolling over a 401(k) from a previous employer.

-Questions about our four socially responsible investment portfolios or types or socially responsible IRAs?
+Questions about our three socially responsible investment portfolios or types or socially responsible IRAs?
 Ready to get started with no minimum investment?
-Request a FREE impact investment consultation, and we’ll be in touch!
+Reach out to us @ firstname.lastname@example.org